PotatoPotattoTomatoTomatto/SFS-Modding-Guide/docs/getting-started/Introduction.md

 While you don't need to be an expert programmer to create mods for SFS, a basic understanding of programming concepts and familiarity with C#, the .NET ecosystem, and the Unity Engine will be helpful.
 Additionally, some knowledge of game development concepts such as game loops, rendering, and physics will also be beneficial.

-For custom asset mods, you don't need programming knowledge, but familiarity with image editing software (for texture packs) and the Unity Editor (for part packs) will be useful.
+For custom asset mods, you don't need programming knowledge, but familiarity with image editing software (for texture packs and planet packs) and the Unity Editor (for part packs) will be useful.

 That being said, this guide will aim to explain concepts in a clear and concise manner, and provide resources for further learning where necessary.